MustafaKrc/MTA-SA-screen-mirror/README.md

 # MTA-SA-screen-mirror
 Screen, key and mouse inverting script for vehicles in MTA:SA

-Be aware, mouse script still does not replicate original GTA:SA's camera behaviour,
+Be aware, mouse script still does not replicate original GTA:SA's camera behaviour.

 ## Installation
 - Add mirror.lua to your map.